Samsung tops India tablet market in Q1 with 34% share

-New Delhi, May 18 (IANS) Samsung has dominated the tablet market in India with 34 per cent volume market share, regaining the top position in the segment, a report by the International Data Corporation (IDC) showed on Tuesday.
+New Delhi: Samsung has dominated the tablet market in India with 34 per cent volume market share, regaining the top position in the segment, a report by the International Data Corporation (IDC) showed on Tuesday.

 Lenovo with 30 per cent and Apple with 16 per cent were the second and third biggest brands in the tablet business in India.